 Limit Full-Time Hiring

 Going overboard with full-time hiring can put you in a bad place financially, particularly if your business has yet to fully establish itself.
 As such, it’s recommended that during your first year, you limit full-time hires to essential personnel.
 For other positions, part-time workers and contractors should prove sufficient.
+In order to simplify the process of hiring and payroll, some companies partner with PEO companies.

 If you’re impressed by the work ethic displayed by any of the part-timers or contractors your business regularly utilizes, consider floating them full-time offers when your financial situation allows it.
 Alternatively, if you’re not particularly impressed with someone who works for your enterprise on a contract basis, you can simply part ways with them without dealing with all the awkwardness synonymous with firing regular employees.